 Nabiel works in corporate and commercial law at a specialist technology branch of a regional law firm in Leeds.
 Nabiel is actively learning about techlaw related matters and sees himself qualifying as a lawyer advising predominantly upon commercial IT agreements, as well as corporate-related matters for digital businesses.
 He is to start his training contract in 2023.
 Outside of work, Nabiel has a keen interest in tech gadgets and builds his own gaming PCs from scratch.

-Andrew is a second-year trainee solicitor at Browne Jacobson.
-He has spent time in the firm’s Digital and Outsourcing team and in the firm’s Commercial and Technology Disputes team.
-Throughout the course of his training contract, Andrew has written a series of technology related articles on topics ranging from Digital Disruption to AI related technology project disputes.
-Andrew also holds an LLM in International Business Law from King’s College London, which included modules on Data Protection and AI.
+Andrew is a newly qualified Associate in Browne Jacobson’s Commercial Dispute Resolution team, where he advises on a wide variety of contractual and technology disputes.
+During his training contract, Andrew spent time in Browne Jacobson’s Digital and Outsourcing team.
+Andrew has also written a series of technology related articles on topics ranging from Digital Disruption to AI related technology project disputes.
+Andrew holds an LLM in International Business Law from King’s College London, which included modules on Data Protection and AI.

 Rubab Zahra, Trainee Solicitor, Bristows LLP